|

 Tierra del Fuego Island (Land of Fire)

-Tourism in Tierra del Fuego is one of the drivers of its economy, based mainly on its remote, pristine location, sport fishing, navigation through the millenary glaciers, adventure tourism, Winter sports, learning about the past of its native inhabitants and stories of pioneers.
+Tourism drives the local economy, attracting visitors with its remote, pristine landscapes, sport fishing, glacier navigation, adventure tourism, winter sports, and indigenous and pioneer history.
 Explore one of the most extreme landscapes in Chile, go to Tourism in Tierra del Fuego.

 Whale watching tours around Carlos III Island

-Season: December to April.
-In the Strait of Magellan, 6 hours by boat from Punta Arenas, is the Francisco Coloane Marine Park, a 67,000 Hs. protected area where you can see Humpback whales (Megaptera Novaeangliae), on a smaller scale the Minke whale, dolphins, sea lions, penguins and other birds.
+Located in the Strait of Magellan, six hours by boat from Punta Arenas, the Francisco Coloane Marine Park spans 67,000 hectares and was Chile’s first marine protected area.
+Here, you can spot humpback whales (Megaptera novaeangliae), minke whales, dolphins, sea lions, penguins, and various seabirds.

 Parque del Estrecho and Fuerte Bulnes